 In keeping with the typical Hungarian style, the dish is best served with noodles.
 Rice or mashed potatoes, however, work well too.
 Oh, and I forgot to mention that this from-scratch recipe only takes about 30 minutes from start to finish.

-- Use frozen store-bought meatballs – and thaw them.
+- In a pinch, don’t hesitate to use frozen store-bought meatballs – and thaw them.

-- Use homemade meatballs previously made and frozen.
+- Homemade meatballs previously made and frozen are perfect as well.

 - Use frozen garlic cubes instead of fresh minced garlic.